 About the show

-The Scholar Wealth Podcast delivers clear, expert insights into the financial decisions that shape the lives of high-net-worth individuals and families.
-Every Monday morning, our team of PhD financial advisors brings clarity to complex wealth challenges—through listener questions, conversations with subject-matter experts, and real stories of financial journeys.
+The Scholar Wealth Podcast delivers clear, expert insights into the financial decisions that shape the lives of successful individuals and families of significant means.
+Every Monday morning, our team of highly credentialed financial advisors brings clarity to complex wealth challenges—through listener questions, conversations with subject-matter experts, and real stories of financial journeys.

 This isn’t generic guidance or mass-market advice.
 It’s financial clarity for people with more at stake: physicians navigating equity compensation, entrepreneurs preparing for business exits, and families stewarding multigenerational wealth.
 Each episode offers trusted guidance, grounded in experience and fiduciary care.